orav11/player-assignment/README.md

 Given more time I would do the following improvements
 1. Pagination - in order to improve the performance of retrieving all the players list
 2. Assuming that the project will be enhanced authentication/autherization should be added
-3. Adding more tests integration tests
+3. Adding more tests
+4. Adding more logging
+5. Adding additional handling for the cache, for example expiration time for each entry
+6. Handling failures, more specific exception catching rather than global exception handling